Skip to content

 Usage: lien [options] [command]

-Local semantic code search for AI assistants
+Local code intelligence (structural analysis + lexical search) for AI assistants via MCP

 Options: